palewire/refinitiv-data-python-cookbook/docs/src/companies-instrument-list.md

 To do so, pass the index's [Refinitiv Instrument Code](https://en.wikipedia.org/wiki/Refinitiv_Identification_Code) with a `0#` prefix to the `fundamental_and_reference` component of package's `content` submodule.

 The method requires that you specify at least one field to retrieve for each company, in addition to its code.
-Here's how to retrieve the name of each of the 30 entries in the Dow Jones Industrial Average:
+Here's how to retrieve the name and ticket symbol of each of the 30 entries in the Dow Jones Industrial Average:

 ```{code-cell}